bigmistqke/repl/README.md

 ### `Repl.MonacoProvider` and `Repl.MonacoEditor` Component

-`Repl.MonacoEditor` embeds a `monaco-editor` instance for editing files.
-It has integrated type-support: with auto-completions and type-checking.
+`Repl.MonacoEditor` embeds a [`monaco-editor`](https://microsoft.github.io/monaco-editor/) instance for editing files.
+This editor supports integrated typing assistance, including auto-completions and type-checking, and offers the standard keybindings expected in code editors.

-`Repl.MonacoProvider` initializes `Monaco` and provides it to its descendates through context.
-This allows multiple monaco-editors to share a single `Monaco`-instance.
-All `Repl.MonacoEditor` should be descendants of `Repl.MonacoProvider`.
+The `Repl.MonacoProvider` component is responsible for initializing Monaco and making it available to descendant components via context.
+This setup enables multiple instances of monaco-editor to utilize a single Monaco instance.
+It is essential that all `Repl.MonacoEditor` components are nested within a `Repl.MonacoProvider`.

 **Usage**